 - Shinmai Ossan Boukensha: New trailer and promotional art for the anime

-“I was shocked to see the news of the arrest of a person involved in the production of my films.
-Firstly, I would like to express my deepest condolences to the victims.
-Also, I'm sorry for causing anxiety to everyone who loves and supports my work.
-I personally believe that the value of the work will not be harmed by the recent incident, but I think it is natural for it to be viewed with disbelief.
-This is very frustrating and sad” – Makoto declared.
+"I was shocked to hear the news of the arrest of someone involved in the production of my films.
+First and foremost, I would like to express my deepest condolences to the victims.
+I'm also deeply sorry for causing anxiety to everyone who loves and supports my work.
+I personally believe the value of my work will not be harmed by the recent incident, but I think it's natural that it will be met with disbelief.
+This is very frustrating and sad," Makoto stated.

 Shinkai's statement came two days after Itou's arrest.
-Although Shinkai does not directly mention Itou's name in his tweet, it is likely that he is referring to Itou, the only crew member from his films who was recently detained by the police.
+Although Shinkai doesn't directly mention Itou by name in his tweet, it's likely he's referring to Itou, the only crew member on his films recently detained by police.

 In the same tweet, Shinkai also expressed his condolences to the victims.
-Shinkai also addressed the hope that this arrest will not negatively affect the reputation of the films Itou produced in partnership with the director.
+Shinkai also expressed his hope that this arrest will not negatively affect the reputation of the films Itou produced in collaboration with the director.
 While this depends on the audience's perspective, he recognizes and understands that some may now view his films differently.

-Finally, Itou was the producer of many of director Makoto Shinkai's works, including his second film, “The Place Promised in Our Early Days”, “Children Who Chase Lost Voices”, “The Garden of Words”.
-Its success contributed significantly to Shinkai's name recognition and the director's next two films, “Weathering With You” and “Suzume”.
+Finally, Itou served as a producer on many of director Makoto Shinkai's works, including his second film, "The Place Promised in Our Early Days," "Children Who Chase Lost Voices," and "The Garden of Words."
+Its success contributed significantly to Shinkai's name recognition and the director's two subsequent films, "Weathering With You" and "Suzume."

 Source: X (Official Twitter)